JinPing-Zou/JinPing-Zou.github.io/README.md

 - 🌐 Create a platform for **academic visibility** and **collaboration**

 ## 🛠️ Technical Source
-- The website design and implementation were inspired by [@senli1073](https://github.com/senli1073)
+- The website design and implementation were inspired via [@senli1073](https://github.com/senli1073)
 - Deployed via **GitHub Pages**

 ## 📬 Contact